shentonfreude/compose-ecs-flask-psql/README.rst

 When deploying to an old account (from 2013) without a "Default VPC" it complained.
 I created a VPC but most not have gotten something wrong, because the app server was not able to resolve the database by its service name.
 I've overcome this and include a ``vpc-defaulty.yml`` CloudFormation you can use to deploy a VPC that allows Service Discovery to succeed.
+You need to use the console because the CLI doesn't accept YAML files; it only takes a minute.

 I'm using a ``Makefile`` to set AWS and ECS configs, as well as Docker tags.
 I'm also leveraging the Compose ``.override.`` file for builds